 So, I don’t have a definitive answer about Uber’s safety (and nor does anyone else) but I do have my own experience.
 I’ve ridden Uber many, many times – in the past year I’ve taken Uber about 90% of the time compared to standard taxis – and as a solo female traveller, I’ve never had any concerns for my safety when I’ve been riding Uber.
 In fact, the only unpleasant taxi experiences I have ever had (including one driver stopping the car to try to touch me, another driving screaming abuse at me for not having change and countless drivers trying to rip me off) – those incidents have all happened in traditional taxis.

-I fell in love with Uber on my very first ride in 2014.
+I fell in love with Uber on my very first ride.
 But it’s not just about the service, as slick as it is (we’re in the cyber age – we absolutely should be able to order a ride with a tap on an app and monitor the arrival via GPS).
 It’s not even about the prices, which are consistently cheaper than the conventional cab companies.